dracidoupe/graveyard/.junie/guidelines.md

 - Do not use any framework, use modern browser features instead
 - Focus on performance and speed, use the most specific selectors possible
 - If you need to pass values to javascript, use data attributes

+# Application Structure

+- `ddcz` application contains the public facing website
+- `dragon` contains a custom admin available only to site staff